Why UTS?

 UTS can help businesses and organisations connect with, and recruit, the next generation of Australia’s brightest minds.
 From promoting your company as a future employer, to engaging with potential interns and graduate recruits, UTS provides ongoing support along the way.

 To prepare our graduates for future leadership, we promote real-world experience and industry connection before graduation.
-This can include engagement opportunities for businesses, such as industry panels, employer meet and greets, digital marketing and mentor opportunities.
+This can include engagement opportunities for businesses, such as industry panels, employer meet and greets, and digital marketing.
 Not only does this future-proof UTS graduates for a rapidly changing workforce, it also exposes partner organisations to new ideas, technology and ways of working.

 UTS can help with: